vanGoghhh/tp/docs/DeveloperGuide.md

 * 1a.
 Input format is invalid.

     * 1a1.
-AddressBook shows an error message.
+CANdidates shows an error message.

       Use case ends.

 * 1b.
 The given candidate already exists.

     * 1b1.
-AddressBook shows an error message.
+CANdidates shows an error message.

       Use case ends.